 What can I do to reduce my risk of dementia?

 Those that follow a healthier lifestyle have been shown to have a lower risk of dementia.
 Doing what you can to protect your heart, as well as staying active, can be beneficial.
 Therefore, it's best to aim to:

 - eat a varied diet containing lots of fruit and vegetables

 - eat less salty and fatty foods, especially those high in saturated fat

 - enjoy an active life with plenty of outside interests

-- ask your GP to check your blood pressure and cholesterol
+- ask your doctor to check your blood pressure and cholesterol

 What should I do if I think I have dementia?

-If you're worried you may have dementia or feel it may be affecting someone you know, it's important you go to your GP.
+If you're worried you may have dementia or feel it may be affecting someone you know, it's important you go to your doctor.

 Visit our Diagnosis and treatment page for more information about your next steps.